-In those circumstances where a cadet must take prescribed medication during the school day, the following guidelines are to be observed:
+In those circumstances where a Scholar must take prescribed medication, inhalers included during the school day, the following guidelines are to be observed:

-A. Parents/guardians should determine, with their physician's counsel, whether the medication schedule can be adjusted to avoid administering medication during school hours.

-B. The Medication Request and Authorization form must be filed in the main office before the cadet will be allowed to begin taking medication during school hours.

-C. All medications must be registered in the main office.

-D. Medication that is brought to the office by a parent /guardian only, will be properly secured.

-E. Medication may not be sent to the school in a student's pocket, lunch box or other means on or about his/her person, except for emergency medications for allergies and/or reactions.
+- A. Parents/guardians should determine, with their physician's counsel, whether the medication schedule can be adjusted to avoid administering medication during school hours. - B. The Medication Request and Authorization form must be filed in the main office before the Scholar will be allowed to begin taking medication during school hours. - C. All medications must be registered in the main office. - D. Medication that is brought to the office, will be properly secured.
+(Must have signed paperwork from the Doctor included with medication) - E. Medication may not be sent to the school in a student's pocket, backpack or other means on or about his/her person.

-ASTHMA INHALERS

-Cadets with appropriate written permission from the physician and their parent/guardian may possess and use a meter dose inhaler or dry powder inhaler to alleviate asthmatic symptoms.